Operation Maslenica: Losses

 According to Croatian sources, the only published military data so far, the Croatians had 114 fatalities and the Serbs suffered 490 dead.

-Serbian sources mostly agree, citing a figure of 491.
-Allegedly 326 of them were militiamen and 160 were civilians and the villages Smoković, Kašić and Islam Grčki were burnt down by Croatian forces, and forced many of the civilians to flee.
+The Serbian NGO Veritas cites a figure of 348 Serb soldiers and civilians killed during the operation.
+The villages Smoković, Kašić and Islam Grčki were burnt down by Croatian forces, and forced many of the civilians to flee.
+Another 165 civilians, mainly elderly, later died while fleeing.

 The Croatian officials initially publicly claimed that the number of Croatian fatalities in the Operation Maslenica was 50.
 It was soon revealed that the correct numbers, found and verified by independent and unbiased sources, were much higher, which sparked a controversy in Croatia.

 Aftermath

-In strictly military and, to a certain degree, political terms, Operation Maslenica was immediately hailed as a major success for the Croatian government.
-However, subsequent events have put that into question.